ghodulik95/chromebook-nautilus-desktop/README.md

   + For certain keymapping commands
 - `libinput-tools`
   + For detecting tablet-mode event emitting hardware
+- `imagemagick`, `yad`, `x11-utils`
+  + For color/image processing and window animation in swipe gesture browser animations in ~/bin/gesture-flash.sh
 - `google-chrome-stable` (from official Google repository, added in prior steps)
 - Touché (the `touchegg` package from PPA or Ubuntu repo)
   + For multi-touch gesture commands